 As part of their globe-trotting adventures, the Dutch found themselves on the island of Manhattan.
-There, they initially established a fort called Amsterdam, in order to defend their fur trade business in the area, as well as securing a strategic position at the mouth of the Hudson River.
+There, they initially established a fort called Amsterdam, in order to defend their fur trade business in the area, as well as to secure a strategic position at the mouth of the Hudson River.
 The area around the fort eventually developed into a settlement called New Amsterdam, which served as the predecessor to modern-day New York.

 The 17th century was a period in which the European powers were trying to outdo each other by colonising as much of North America as possible.
 The Dutch first explored the area back at the beginning of the century.
 An explorer named Henry Hudson, on a boat of the Dutch East India Company servicing Prince Maurice of Nassau explored the area in search of things to loot.

 He did not find spices, but he found something just as fun — beavers.
 Ah yes, back in the day, beavers, specifically their pelts, were very valuable in Europe.
 Beavers were also expert dam builders, something that the Dutch were very much into.

-The Dutch West India Company was founded in 1621 to manage trade in North America and to secure them beaver pelts and sweet anal glands.
+The Dutch West India Company was founded in 1621 to manage trade in North America and to secure those beaver pelts and sweet anal glands.
 The mouth of the Hudson River provided the ideal strategic outpost to establish trade and protect the area.
 As such, Fort Amsterdam was built in 1624.
 By 1626, the Dutch purchased Manhattan from the Native Americans in the area.